I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

 - The system brings structure to analysis and decision-making.

-- WIP limits ensure that the teams analyze epics responsibly.
+- Work in Process (WIP) limits ensure that the teams analyze epics responsibly.

 - It prevents unrealistic expectations.